FALAK097/spotify_clone/README.md

 - User authentication with Supabase and GitHub integration
 - Audio playback functionality
 - Favorites and playlists system
-- Advanced Player component
+- Search songs
-- Stripe recurring payment integration
+- View Account information and cancel subscriptions

 ## Technologies Used